BeAPI/wp-login-page/README.md

 ## Changelog

 ### 2.0.2
-* Use login_init hook instead of init
+* Use login_init hook instead of init (if wp-cerber is enabled, init hook seems to not be fired)

 ### 2.0.1
 * Update dev dependencies